 Petula's profile

-"I make work where the personal becomes civic.
-I write stories that don't behave: stories that start as memoir, become monologue, swell into music, and land onstage as theater.
-I’m drawn to the places where voice becomes evidence, where humor becomes a survival skill, and where performance becomes a way to tell the truth.
+"I write stories that don't behave: stories that sometimes start as memoir, and then become monologue, and then swell into music, and sometimes end up onstage as theater.
+I’m drawn to the places where performance becomes a way to tell the truth.
 PERIOD.
 My creative practice lives in the overlap: journalism and folklore, confession and critique, Black women’s interior lives and the public myths built around our bodies, our cities, our families.
 I work across forms because life does.
 I write plays, memoir, essays, and narrative fragments.
-I perform in spaces built for spectacle and in spaces built for listening: on stages, in community rooms, at festivals, inside conversations that feel like praise and worship and group therapy at the same time.
+I perform in spaces built for spectacle and in spaces built for listening.
+You can find me in big groups, in small groups, in community rooms, at festivals, on big and small stages, and inside conversations that are praise and worship and group therapy at the same time.
 Sometimes I direct and produce because vision requires infrastructure, and because I care about what the audience experiences.
 I live for the moment when people in a room shift together.
-In a moment like that laughter can cut through denial, or silence can become an agreement to stay present in a tough or a tender moment.
-I’m interested in capturing what people do when their story changes and their narratives refuse to be neatly contained." --Petula Caesar
+Ultimately, I’m interested in capturing what people do when their story changes and their narratives refuse to be neatly contained."

 You have not yet created a curated collection!